England's 14th oldest university, the University of Hull, is an ambitious institution that strives to inspire future world-changing leaders.

 Hull's motto, Lampada Ferens, means ‘carrying the light of learning,' and the university is proud to have been making a global impact and challenging the way people think for 90 years.

-A direct train to London takes under three hours and Birmingham is just two and a half hours away.
+A direct train to London takes under three hours and Manchester or Birmingham is just two and a half hours away.
 York and Leeds can both be reached in an hour and the seaside resorts of Bridlington, Scarborough and Whitby are also nearby.